-The following is a guest post from Fake Plastic Fish reader Carrick Bartle who finds that pretending she’s on the show Little House on the Prairie is a fun green motivator.
-Carrick joined the Show Us Your (Plastic) Trash Challenge a few weeks ago.
-Check out her plastic stash.
+The following is a guest post from Fake Plastic Fish reader Diana McLennan who finds that pretending she’s on the show Little House on the Prairie is a fun green motivator.
+Diana joined the Show Us Your (Plastic) Trash Challenge a few weeks ago.

 I’m a single girl in my twenties in Los Angeles, working in what’s essentially the legal department of an entertainment company.
 The building I work in is actually quite progressive in the “green” arena—they just installed a ginormous field of solar panels–and it was an article in the weekly company newsletter that jumpstarted my current obsession with minimizing my carbon footprint—which, of course, includes avoiding plastic.
 (Getting the word out DOES make a difference!)

 The article was on green issues and mentioned a few blogs -— like No Impact Man —- written by people who weren’t content with just chucking things in the recycling bin like I was: instead, they took the leap to decide that if disposable items were bad, they would examine every facet of their lives to try to rid their lives of them completely.
 I had had no idea there was such a vibrant online community about this.
 And the more I read, the more apparent it became that I wasn’t doing nearly enough.